CzechsMix/czechsmix.github.io/_posts/2016-9-28-when-the-going-gets-tough.md

 **4. Get a water, or at the very least a diet soda.**
 There is nothing so jam packed with calories, that is so utterly devoid of nutrition, and so not filling as sugary sodas.
 Just don't bother.

-None of these guidelines are any more important to the others, and you'll have to keep all of them in mind.
+None of these guidelines are any more important to the others (okay, the soda one is the probably the most important one... just say no), and you'll have to keep all of them in mind.
 Consider the aforementioned Chicken Bacon Ranch example.

 #### Planning for holidays, parties, and potlucks.